lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-06-23-breaking-up.md

 "the one", I'll automatically want to care for them and dote on them, etc. I don't know if this is true.
 Also by modus tollens, if I don't feel like I want to dote on them and care for them, does that mean I don't love them/ they are not "the one"?
 Scary if true.
-Is the concept of 'the one' even a coherent one?
+Is "the one" even a coherent concept?
+Or can everyone be the one for you, you just need to work more or less hard to be together?

 I'm not sure what the best way to approach arguments should be when my partner gets angry with me, and I don't agree.
 Initially I thought that the best